Saikumartheppa/AppointEase/README.md

 }

 ```
+---

 >## Project Summary
- AppointEase is a web-based application that serves as a bridge between doctors and patients, providing a platform for seamless appointment scheduling and management.
-The project offers a RESTful API for creating and deleting appointments, streamlining the process and enhancing patient-doctor communication.
+* AppointEase is a web-based application that serves as a bridge between doctors and patients, providing a platform for seamless appointment scheduling and management.
+The project offers a RESTful API for creating and deleting appointments, streamlining the process and enhancing patient-doctor communications
 ---
 >## Author